Atrix256/FalcorPathTracer/readme.md

 * more on pinhole: https://www.scratchapixel.com/lessons/3d-basic-rendering/3d-viewing-pinhole-camera/virtual-pinhole-camera-model
 * circle of confusion: https://en.m.wikipedia.org/wiki/Circle_of_confusion

-Rendering with perspective projection matrix is a pinhole camera.

-Smaller hole = sharper image, but also dimmer.
-There's also a limit to how small it can get (diffraction limit.
-Could link!)

-To get more light (faster exposure) and also sharper images, can replace the pin hole with a lens.

-Unfortunately now only one point (plane?) is in focus though, unlike pin hole cameras which have focus not based on distance, but on pin hole (aperture) size!
-(Could do a pinhole camera with varying hole size!)

 The longer the focal length (the less curved the lens) the longer it takes (over distance) to make the image less focused.
 This means, the acceptable range of focus is bigger.
 A deeper depth of field.

 The more curved (the shorter the focal length) the shallower/shorter the depth of field is.